Lewis H. Morgan: Encounter with the Iroquois

-On an 1844 business trip to New York's capital, Albany, Morgan started research on old Cayuga treaties in the state archives.
-The Seneca people were also studying old US-Native American treaties to support their land claims.

 After the Revolutionary War, the United States had forced the four Iroquois tribes allied with the British to cede their lands and migrate to Canada.
 By specific treaties, the US set aside small reservations in New York for their own allies, the Onondaga and Seneca.
 In the 1840s, long after the war, the Ogden Land Company, a real estate venture, laid claim to the Seneca Tonawanda Reservation on the basis of a fraudulent treaty.
 The Seneca sued and had representatives at the state capital pressing their case when Morgan was there.

 The delegation, led by Jimmy Johnson, its chief officer (and son of chief Red Jacket), were essentially former officers of what was left of the Iroquois Confederacy.
 Johnson's 16-year-old grandson Ha-sa-ne-an-da (Ely Parker) accompanied them as their interpreter, as he had attended a mission school and was bilingual.
 By chance Morgan and the young Parker encountered each other in an Albany book store.
 Soon intrigued by Morgan's talk of the New Confederacy, Parker invited the older man to interview Johnson and meet the delegation.
 Morgan took pages of organizational notes, which he used to remodel the New Confederacy.
 Beyond such details of scholarship, Morgan and the Seneca men formed deep attachments of friendship.

 Grant's staff.
 Ely Parker sits on the left.

-Morgan and his colleagues invited Parker to join the New Confederacy.
-They (chiefly Morgan) paid for the rest of Parker's education at the Cayuga Academy, along with his sister and a friend of hers.
-Later the Confederacy paid for Parker's studies at Rensselaer Polytechnic Institute in Troy, New York, where he graduated in civil engineering.
-After military service in the American Civil War, from which Parker retired at the rank of brigadier general, he entered the upper ranks of civil service in the presidency of his former commander, Ulysses S. Grant.